dev-on-board/mern-stack_css_parallax_project/README.md

-This project is based on parallaz effect
+This project is based on parallex effect